-Annually after the fiscal year end, the Chief Investment Officer will prepare a streamlined "Ancillary - Special Mandates" report that shows the risk and cost-adjusted performance of all the various special mandates relative to their respective asset class or sub-asset class benchmarks as identified under item 4 above.
+Annually after the fiscal year end, the Chief Investment Officer will prepare a streamlined "Aneillary Special Mandates" report that shows the risk and cost adjusted performance of all the various special mandates relative to their respective asset class or sub-asset class benchmarks as identified under item 4 above.

-From the funding date, each individual special mandate will follow reporting cycle:
+From the funding date, each individual special mandate will follow reporting cycle: The Chief Investment Officer and the Investment Committee's general consultant have the following reporting responsibilities:

-- Every three years, on the anniversary of the initial funding of the mandate, the general consultant will prepare and present a review of the special mandate, including an updated review of the original expected economic risks and opportunities and any material developments since approval of the mandate. - Every six years, on the anniversary of the initial funding of the mandate, the Investment Committee, as part of a fiduciary review, must affirmatively vote to continue the special mandate on terms satisfactory to the Investment Committee under the circumstances then prevailing.
-The Investment Committee may also terminate or revise the mandate at any time.
+- Annually, after the fiscal year end, the Chief Investment Officer will prepare a report that shows the risk and cost adjusted performance of all the various special mandates relative to their respective asset class or sub asset class benchmarks as identified under item 4 above. - Every three years, on the anniversary of the initial funding of the mandate, the general consultant will prepare and present a review of the all special mandates, including an updated review of the original expected economic risks and opportunities and any material developments since approval of the mandate. - Every six years, on the anniversary of the initial funding of the mandate, the Investment